-- 401.104.
+- specialised services are not to the detriment of the availability or general quality of the IAS for end-users. - 401.103.
+According to Recital 16, the service shall not be used to circumvent the provisions regarding traffic management measures applicable to IAS. - 402.104.
 All these safeguards aim to ensure the continued availability and general quality of best effort IAS. - NRAs should verify whether the application could be provided over IAS at the specific levels of quality which are objectively necessary in relation to the application, or whether they are instead set up in order to circumvent the provisions regarding traffic management measures applicable to IAS, which would not be allowed.